Completing your application

 An offer of a place from your department constitutes an overall offer of a place at Oxford.
 You are then guaranteed a college place, unless you have been accepted to a non-matriculated course for which a college place is not offered.

-Your offer letter will give full details of your offer and any academic conditions, such as achieving a specific final grade in your current degree course.
+Your certificate of offer will give full details of your offer and any academic conditions, such as achieving a specific final grade in your current degree course.
 The department will ask whether you wish to accept the offer and give you both a deadline for responding to the offer and a deadline to fulfil any conditions.

-If your application is unsuccessful, you will also receive a letter via email informing you of this.
+If your application is unsuccessful, you will also receive a notification via email informing you of this.
 Due to the high volume of applications the University receives, it is a University policy that we do not provide feedback on unsuccessful applications.

 If you are unsuccessful, you will no longer be considered for college places or funding.